How often should you feed your hunting dog? Is there an optimal time to feed him? Are excited dogs poor eaters?

 Most of the large dog-food manufacturers have done extensive research on canine nutrition.
-I decided to call up Purina’s Bob West, the sporting-dog group liaison to media types like me.
-In addition to his duties at Purina, West also produces dog-training videos, writes extensively on hunting dogs of all kinds, and has trained more dogs than most of us will ever see.
-He is not, he wants it known, a canine nutritionist, but he clearly has a working knowledge of the subject.
+I called up Purina’s Bob West, the sporting-dog group liaison to media types like me.
+In addition to his duties at Purina, West also produces dog-training videos, writes extensively on hunting dogs of all kinds and has trained more dogs than most of us will ever see.
+He is not a canine nutritionist, he wants it known, but he clearly has a working knowledge of the subject.

-Here’s West’s take on the right time to feed: A healthy, adult dog (not puppies or dogs with special needs) should be fed once daily, after the hunt is over.
+Here’s West’s take on the right time to feed: A healthy, adult dog — not puppies or dogs with special needs — should be fed once daily and after the hunt is over.

 West says that excited dogs tend to gulp food, which means they might also be gulping in air, and studies have shown that gulping air can lead to serious problems like canine bloat.
 Incidentally, gulping water runs the same risk.
 In fact, West recommends giving a hard-working dog (in the field) water via a squirt bottle, rather than a dish.

 Should you supplement a healthy dog’s diet?
 No, West says, especially if he’s already being fed a high-quality dog food, which should provide everything he needs.
 In fact, supplementation can do more harm that good.